BSc, MA, PhD

-- Margaret Anstee Research Fellow
+- Margaret Anstee Centre Research Fellow (B)

 Dr Daniela Sanchez-Lopez works on the geopolitics of renewable energies, with a particular focus on lithium extraction in South America.

 Dr Daniela Sanchez-Lopez was born and raised in La Paz, Bolivia.
 She has a BA in Economic Sciences from the Universidad Católica Boliviana, an MA in Development Studies from the Institute of Social Studies (ISS) of Erasmus University Rotterdam in the Netherlands and a Ph.D. in International Development from the University of East Anglia, UK.

 She has a decade of experience in public policy research in international organizations including the United Nations Development Program (UNDP-Bolivia), Corporación Andina de Fomento (CAF) and NGOs with a regional expertise in Latin America.